omarx/NASA-Deno-Project/README.md

 ### `Denon run -A server.ts or Deno run -A server.ts`

-Runs app and ignores allow security features of Deno
+Runs app and ignores security features of Deno

 Security cmds needed to run  `deno run server.ts`